KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/12-apocalypse-end-times.md

     The veracious Resonant architecture of every system becomes transparent—the cosmos performing its **final audit of Coherence.**

 * **The Cosmic Signs & Cataclysms (Fragmentation → Collapse):**
-    The collapse of stars, quakes of heaven, and dissolution of matter symbolize the **decoherence** of the prior order (L₄ (DL: Sophis)).
+    The collapse of stars, quakes of heaven, and dissolution of matter symbolize the **decoherence** of the prior embodied order.
 The dimensional structure sustaining the old world succumbs to accumulated **Entropic load**, initiating **Declivous Entropy** on a cosmic scale.

 * **The Judgment / The Separation (Structured Pairs):**
     * The essence of the Apocalypse is **Resonant Sorting**—the application of **Nexus Law** to all beings within the current epoch.